Climate activists stage protest at bank in echo of Cop26

 Extinction Rebellion Scotland targeted JP Morgan offices in Glasgow.

-Climate activists are protesting outside a bank where they demonstrated every day during Cop26 a year ago.
+Climate activists have staged a protest outside a bank where they demonstrated every day during Cop26 a year ago.

 Four Extinction Rebellion Scotland (XR) activists locked themselves to an oil barrel with “JP Morgan” written on it at the main entrance to the bank’s offices in Waterloo Street, Glasgow, on Thursday morning.